-- Denying a qualified individual with disabilities the opportunity to participate in, or benefit from, the housing, aid, benefit, or service. - Failing to afford a qualified individual with disabilities the opportunity for equal participation and benefit.

-- Failing to provide a qualified individual with disabilities a program or service that affords the same opportunity to benefit as afforded others. - Providing different or separate housing, aid, benefits, or services on the basis of disability unless providing such is necessary to provide housing or benefits that are as effective as that provide to persons without disabilities. - Providing significant assistance to an agency, organization or person that discriminates on the basis of disability in any aspect of a Federally assisted activity. - Denying a qualified individual with disabilities the opportunity to participate as a member of planning or advisory boards. - Denying a dwelling to an otherwise qualified buyer or renter because of a disability of that buyer or renter or another prospective tenant. - Limiting in any other manner a qualified individual with disabilities in the enjoyment of any right, privilege, advantage, or opportunity afforded to others. - Providing programs or services to qualified individuals with disabilities in settings that are unnecessarily separate, segregated, or restricted.
+- Denying a qualified individual with disabilities the opportunity to participate in, or benefit from, the housing, aid, benefit, or service. - Failing to afford a qualified individual with disabilities the opportunity for equal participation and benefit. - Failing to provide a qualified individual with disabilities with a program or service that affords the same opportunity to benefit as afforded others. - Providing different or separate housing, aid, benefits, or services based on disability unless providing such is necessary to provide housing or benefits that are as effective as that provided to persons without disabilities. - Providing significant assistance to an agency, organization or person that discriminates based on disability in any aspect of a Federally assisted activity. - Denying a qualified individual with disabilities the opportunity to participate as a member of planning or advisory boards. - Denying a dwelling to an otherwise qualified buyer or renter because of a disability. - Limiting in any other manner a qualified individual with disabilities in the enjoyment of any right, privilege, advantage, or opportunity afforded to others. - Providing programs or services to qualified individuals with disabilities in settings that are unnecessarily separate, segregated, or restricted.

-Recipients' Responsibilities under Section 504:
+Recipients' Responsibilities under Section.
+504:

 - Take steps to ensure effective communication with applicants, beneficiaries, and members of the public.
-(24 CFR 8.6) - Take steps to ensure that employment activities, including job announcements, recruitment, interviews, hiring, work assignments, promotions, and dismissals, do not discriminate on the basis of disability.
-(24 CFR 8.10-8.13) - Ensure that all non-housing programs are operated in a manner that does not discriminate on the basis of disability and that new construction and alterations of non-housing facilities are made accessible in accordance with applicable standards (24 CFR 8.21) - Operate existing housing programs in a manner that does not discriminate on the basis of disability, and take steps, as needed, to ensure that existing housing programs are readily accessible to and usable by persons with disabilities.
+(24 CFR 8.6) - Take steps to ensure that employment activities, including job announcements, recruitment, interviews, hiring, work assignments, promotions, and dismissals, do not discriminate based on disability.
+(24 CFR 8.10-8.13) - Ensure that all non-housing programs are operated in a manner that does not discriminate based on disability and that new construction and alterations of non-housing facilities are made accessible in accordance with applicable standards (24 CFR 8.21) - Operate existing housing programs in a manner that does not discriminate based on disability, and take steps, as needed, to ensure that existing housing programs are readily accessible to and usable by persons with disabilities.
 Develop and implement a transition plan to assure compliance.
 (24 CFR 8.24) - Provide reasonable accommodations which may be necessary for a person with disability to use or participate in the program, service, or activity; unless the recipient can demonstrate that the accommodation will result in an undue financial and administrative burden or a fundamental alteration in the nature of the program, service, or activity.
 A reasonable accommodation is an adaptation or modification to a policy, program, service, or workplace which will allow a qualified person with a disability to participate fully in a program, take advantage of a service, or perform a job.
 Reasonable accommodations may include, but are not limited to, adjustments or modifications to buildings, facilities, dwelling, and may also include provision of auxiliary aids, such as readers, interpreters, and materials in accessible formats.
-(24 CFR 8.2, 8.11, 8.20, 8.21, 8.24, 8.25, 8.33) - Pay for a reasonable accommodation needed by the individual (e.g. a ramp to a unit) unless providing that accommodation would be an undue financial and administrative burden or a fundamental alteration of the program.
+(24 CFR 8.2, 8.11, 8.20, 8.21, 8.24, 8.25, 8.33) - Pay for a reasonable accommodation needed by the individual (e.g., a ramp to a unit) unless providing that accommodation would be an undue financial and administrative burden or a fundamental alteration of the program.
 (24 CFR 8.4, 8.22, 8.20, 8.21, 8.24, 8.25, 8.33)